 There are a few tools that can help you here – Google’s people also ask, Answer the Public, and Keywords everywhere.
 You can see how I use these to help me with my keyword research here.

 Ultimately you want one focus keyword, which is your main keyword that you are targeting.
-And two to three secondary keywords that you’ll use in the body of your blog post.
+And two to three secondary keywords or synonyms to use in the body and subheaders of your blog post.

 Make sure your focus keyword is in your blog title, the first 100 words of your blog, and in one subheading.